roland9/DGObjectCache/README.md

 * High-performance core-data backed cache, utilizing the memory efficiencies of using `NSManagedObjects`.
 * Configurable cache-size.
+* Implemented as singleton, so very simple to use throughout your codebase.
 * Asynchronous, block-based API.
 * Small and simple code-base: Two class files, two matching headers and a Core Data model file.
 * Monitor the cache performance, cache size, hits, misses, etc.